zer0cache/matic-docs/docs/pos/bor/overview.md

 ---
 id: overview
 title: Overview
-description: "The Bor node is basically the sidechain operator."
+description: The Bor node is basically the sidechain operator
 keywords:
   - docs
   - matic
+  - polygon
+  - bor
+  - geth
 image: https://matic.network/banners/matic-network-16x9.png
 ---

+# Bor

 The Bor node or the Block Producer implementation is basically the sidechain operator.
 The sidechain VM is EVM-compatible.
 Currently, it is a basic Geth implementation with custom changes done to the consensus algorithm.
 However, this will be built from the ground up to make it lightweight and focused.